menu

 Demographics

-The overall education level of Palenville is somewhat higher than in the average US city of 21.84%: 26.45% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Palenville who are college-educated is somewhat higher than the average US community of 21.84%: 26.45% of adults in Palenville have at least a bachelor's degree.

 The per capita income in Palenville in 2022 was $44,296, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $177,184 for a family of four.
 However, Palenville contains both very wealthy and poor people as well.